Alanis Morissette: 2008–2019: Flavors of Entanglement and Havoc and Bright Lights

-2011–2016: Havoc and Bright Lights and Jagged Little Pill 20th anniversary

-On November 20, 2011, Morissette appeared at the American Music Awards.
+On November 20, 2011, she appeared at the American Music Awards.
 When asked about the new album during a short interview, she said she had recorded 31 songs, and that the album would "likely be out next year, probably [in] summertime".
-On December 21, 2011, Morissette performed a duet of "Uninvited" with finalist Josh Krajcik during the performance finale of the X-Factor.
+On December 21, 2011, she performed a duet of "Uninvited" with finalist Josh Krajcik during the performance finale of the X-Factor.

-Morissette embarked on a European tour for the summer of 2012, according to Alanis.com.
+Morissette embarked on a European tour for summer 2012, according to Alanis.com.
 In early May 2012, a new song called "Magical Child" appeared on a Starbucks compilation called Every Mother Counts.

 On May 2, 2012, Morissette revealed through her Facebook account that her eighth studio album, entitled Havoc and Bright Lights, would be released in August 2012, on new label Collective Sounds, distributed by Sony's RED Distribution.
 On the same day, Billboard specified the date as August 28 and revealed the album would contain twelve tracks.
-The album's lead single, "Guardian", was released on iTunes on May 15, 2012, and hit the radio airwaves four days prior to this.
+Its lead single, "Guardian", was released on iTunes on May 15, 2012, and hit the radio airwaves four days prior to this.
 The single had minor success in North America, charting the Billboard Bubbling Under Hot 100 Singles in the US and almost reaching the top 40 in Canada.
-However, the song did become a hit in several countries in Europe.
-"Receive", the second single off the album, was released early December the same year.Morissette received the UCLA Spring Sing's George and Ira Gershwin Award on May 16, 2014, at Pauley Pavilion.
-On her website starting in the summer of 2014, in celebration of her fortieth birthday, the LP record for her song "Big Sur" was offered for sale, which was previously available on the Target edition of her 2012 album, Havoc and Bright Lights.
+It was a hit in several European countries.

+On August 21, 2012, Morissette was inducted into the Guitar Center RockWalk in Hollywood.
+She received the UCLA Spring Sing's George and Ira Gershwin Award on May 16, 2014, at Pauley Pavilion.
+On her website starting in summer 2014, in celebration of her fortieth birthday, the LP record for her song "Big Sur" was offered for sale, which was previously available on the Target edition of her 2012 album, Havoc and Bright Lights.
 July 25, 2014, was the start of the ten-show Intimate and Acoustic tour.
 In 2015, she was named to the Canadian Music Hall of Fame.

 In celebration of the twentieth anniversary of the release of Jagged Little Pill, a new four-disc collector's edition was released on October 30, 2015.
 The four-disc edition includes remastered audio of the original album as well as an entire disc of 10 unreleased demos from the era, handpicked by Morissette from her archives, offering a deeper and more personal look at the classic album.
 Also included is a previously unreleased concert from 1995 as well as 2005's Jagged Little Pill Acoustic.